-9. What does the TRC expect to see for validity of the slope?
+10. What does the TRC expect to see for validity of the slope?

-To provide information on the predictive validity for the slope of improvement, vendors should correlate the value of the slope with an external achievement outcome.
-The achievement outcome needs to be (a) external to the progress-monitoring measure/system and (b) either concurrent with the last data point used for the slope or better would be a measure delayed in time from the last data point used for slope.
-For details on how internal/external measures are defined, refer to Question 5.
-Vendors also need to specify what the measure is and when, in relation to the last progress-monitoring score, it was collected.
+To provide information on the predictive validity for the slope of improvement, vendors should correlate the value of the slope with an non-overaligned achievement outcome.
+The achievement outcome needs to be (a) external to the progress-monitoring measure/system and (b) include a well-justified analysis.
+Examples of well-justified analyses include:

+• A data point collected concurrently with the last data point used for the slope.